amayagil/InsightsCannedDemo/README.md

 ## Log into RHDPS and order the Lab from the Service Catalog as follows:

-Log in to the Red Hat Product Demo System with your provided credentials.
+Log in to the Red Hat Product Demo System with your provided credentials into [RHPDS](https://rhpds.redhat.com/).

 ![RHPDS](images/rhpds_login.png)